jandriescher/jandriescher/README.md

 - a CLI tool for the Sisyphos night club in Berlin
 - a portfolio website
-- a small web app for my friend's bachelor thesis
+- a small iOS journaling app

 ### currently having fun with

-- learning about functional programming
+- diving more into the beauty and agony of SSR
-- catching up on old Final Fantasy games and crying about the new ones
+- Switch 2 and the entire Atlus catalogue
-- rewatching Neon Genesis Evangelion (again)
+- getting into Radiohead (I know I am late to the party)

 ### contact